scds/intro-twine/lessons/lesson3.md

 </details>

 There are additional settings that add more *pizzazz* to your background.
-You'll see that, in the cheat sheet, there's another line that adds colored stripes in the background.
+You'll see that, in the cheat sheet, there's another line that adds coloured stripes in the background.

 ```md
 (enchant: ?page, (background: (stripes: [angle number here], [stripe width number here], [colour name here], [colour name here])))